sharplabBIU/sharplabbiu.github.io/_pages/about.md

 <br/>
 <br/>

-#### We are part of the Department of Psychology at [Bar-Ilan University](https://psychology.biu.ac.il/en), near Tel-Aviv.
+#### We are part of the Department of Psychology at [Bar-Ilan University](https://psychology.biu.ac.il/en), near Tel Aviv.
 We welcome prospective trainees from psychology, neuroscience, computer science, and engineering.

 <br/>